-Windows XP, Vista and Windows 7 all create a driver backup whenever a new driver is installed, so it is possible to restore that driver from the backup.
+All Windows version create a driver backup whenever a new driver is installed, so it is possible to restore that driver from the backup.
 This is called a Roll Back in Windows.

-To do a driver roll back, open up the Windows Device Manager.
+To roll back a driver in Windows, open up the Windows Device Manager.

 - From the Windows Start menu, click Control Panel.